jsmidelov/project-cavebots/research/characters/companions/curiosity.md

 Within the team, he holds something of a “little brother” role, ever the target of others advice, and keen to display independence, to prove the advice is unneeded.
 Venues none of the others already cover provide a great fit for him, as the others would need to admit they can’t provide this advice, and need to seek him for it.

+## Story arc

+Because he over-estimates quantitative knowledge and under-estimates soft skills, he can run into believing everyone finds his learning process as important as he does, and expressing them precisely to be as important as he does, values which creates the situation the family mistakenly "rescues" him from.
+While digging through the mountain, he learns "to talk to peasants like peasants talk, and to the learned in latin".
+When En is captured by the golems at the end, his ability to "speak golem" helps diffuse the tension.

 ## Overworld

 As Curiosity's specialty is putting pieces together at places that could provide clues, such as libraries, ruins.
 If he senses important developments or events are about to happen, you are like as not to find him there to observe ad chronicle them.